rishalab/FedSimulator/README.md

 ### Configure the project
 - Place your HuggingFace Access Token in the .env file.
-- Modify the experiments/configs/fed_config.py and experiments/configs/llm_config.py files to set the desired configurations for the federated learning setting and LLM experiments respectively.
+- Modify the experiments/configs/fed_config.py and experiments/configs/llm_config.py files to set the desired configurations for the federated learning setting and LLM fine-tuning respectively.
 - Unzip the datasets.zip file in the experiments directory to get the sample datasets.

 ## Run